revbayes/revbayes/help/md/dnBDS.md

 ## name
 dnBDS
 ## title
+The birth-death-with-rateshifts range process
 ## description
 The birth-death-with-rateshifts (BDS) process of Silvestro et al. (2019): a fossilized birth-death range process under complete lineage sampling.
 ## details
 This is the birth-death range process on its own, like `dnFBDRP`, but under the assumption of complete lineage sampling: lineages are treated as independent, so there is no coexistence (gamma) factor, and each range is normalized by the fossil non-detection probability over its interval.
 It describes how species ranges diversify but does not include the probability of the fossil record itself; pair it with a `dnFossilRecord` node clamped to the occurrences to get the full model, choosing `complete=TRUE` or `complete=FALSE` (first/last) there.

 Speciation, extinction and sampling rates may be time-homogeneous or piecewise time-heterogeneous.
 If time-heterogeneous rates are provided, then a vector of rate change time-points must also be provided.
-Under the hood, the fossil data is augmented with oldest occurrence ages for each species, which must be sampled during MCMC using `mvResampleAugmentedAges`.
+Under the hood, the fossil data is augmented with the first and last appearance of each species.
+These are latent, held in columns 2 and 3 of the value, and are sampled during MCMC by the matrix element moves.
 By default the process runs to age zero. `present` moves that boundary, so a record truncated at a stratigraphic horizon is analysed in the ages it already carries: the timeline starts there, no occurrence may be younger, and `rho` applies at that age rather than at zero.

 The constructor is also available under the alias `dnBirthDeathWithRateshifts`.
 ## authors